isomerpages/moe-haisingcatholic/_hsc-community/Students/AFTERNOON PROGRAMME.md

 An announcement will be put up on PG for parents.

-As with Term 1’s practice, slots marked with an asterisk (\*) are for selected students and on a consultation basis.
+In Term 2, slots marked with an asterisk (\*) are for selected students and on a consultation basis.